ISISComputingGroup/ibex_user_manual/Python-3.md

-From January 1, 2020 python 2.x.x is no longer supported.
-Therefore we have decided that IBEX to only use Python 3 from the cycle 28th April 2020.
+From January 1, 2020 Python 2 is no longer supported.
+Therefore, from cycle 2020/01 (28th April 2020), IBEX will move to Python 3 only.
+Mantid is also migrating to Python 3 on the same timescale.

-The materials used for Python 2 to 3 migration workshop could be found here: [Workshop slides](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/Forms/AllItems.aspx?RootFolder=%2Fisis%2Fcomputing%2FICPdiscussions%2FPython3&FolderCTID=0x01200027AD8F05966A2748B3B04C98BB5B442B&View=%7bF2C33C51-70E6-4343-B937-2C59A2568306%7d.)
+The materials used for Python 2 to 3 migration workshop can be found here: [Workshop slides](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/Forms/AllItems.aspx?RootFolder=%2Fisis%2Fcomputing%2FICPdiscussions%2FPython3&FolderCTID=0x01200027AD8F05966A2748B3B04C98BB5B442B&View=%7bF2C33C51-70E6-4343-B937-2C59A2568306%7d.)

 The material is trimmed down to only target python 2 to 3 migration for IBEX users.

 ## Why Python 3?

-One of the main reasons for migration is that Python 2 is no longer supported by its creators.
+The main reason for migrating is that Python 2 is no longer supported by its creators.
 Python 3 also has implemented many useful features and its support community is growing making it easier for users to learn Python 3.

 ## Python 3 major changes:
+Python 3 introduces a number of changes, but the 3 main changes you need to be aware of are:
+   1. changes to the syntax of print statements
+   1. behaviour of the division operator
+   1. changes to text and binary data
+There are some other changes.
+We've listed the most common ones below.
+If your  scripts rely on behaviour that changes in Python 3, you need to update your scripts to the new Python 3 behaviour.

 ### Print Statements
-In Python 3, the `print` statement is changed to a function.
-Therefore, you need to pass parentheses  for e.g. `print("Hi this is Python3)` instead of `print "Hi this is Python2"`
+In Python 3, the `print` statement is becomes a function.
+Therefore, you need to pass the string you wish to print in parentheses.
+For example:<br>
+   * in Python 2 you would write: `print "Hi this is Python 2"`
+   * in Python 3 you write: `print("Hi this is Python 3)`

 ### Division:
-In python 3 the division between two `int` values will result in `float` for example: `5/2` will result in `2.5`.
+In Python 3 the division of two `int` values will result in `float` for example: `5/2` will result in `2.5`.

 ### Text and Binary Data
 This is one of the main reasons why Python 3 is not backwards compatible.
-In Python 3, text and binary data are distinct types which users are not allowed to mix together. for example ` var = b"python" + u"three"` will be an illegal operation whereas in python 2 users would be allowed to do so.
+In Python 3, text and binary data are distinct types which users are not allowed to mix together.
+For example ` var = b"python" + u"three"` is an illegal operation, whereas in Python 2 this was a permitted operation.

-String literals such as `var = "Python"` are `Unicode` by default in Python 3 whereas in Python 2 they were of type `bytes`.
-Comparison between of type `bytes` and `Unicode` for e.g. `b"test2" == u"test"` would return true in Python 2 whereas in Python 3 it would return false.
+String literals such as `var = "Python"` are `Unicode` by default in Python 3,  whereas in Python 2 they were of type `bytes`.
+Comparison between of type `bytes` and `Unicode` for e.g. `b"test2" == u"test"` would return true in Python 2 whereas in Python 3 it returns false.

 ### Banker’s Rounding
 Python 3 way of rounding is the standard of way of rounding decimals when it has resulted in a tie(.5).
-Python 3 will now round to the nearest even number unlike Python 2 which rounds up to a large number.
+Python 3 will now round to the nearest even number, unlike Python 2 which rounds up to the next largest integer.
 For e.g. `round(16.5)` will result in `16` in Python 3 whereas in Python 2 it will result in `17`.

 ### Range in Python 3
 Python 2 `xrange` is now equivalent to Python 3 `range`. `range` cannot be used as list object for e.g. `range(0,10)` will no longer return a list of `[0,1...,9]`.
 It can still be used in for loop `for x in range(10)`.
 If you need a list you using `range()` you can still do `list(range(0, 10))` which will then return a list.

 ## Porting to Python 3
 ### Futurize
-Future module eases the process of making python 2 code compatible with python 3 as well.
-Introduction to futurize could be found in workshop slides.
+The Future module eases the process of making Python 2 code compatible with Python 3 as well.
+The [Workshop Slides](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/Forms/AllItems.aspx?RootFolder=%2Fisis%2Fcomputing%2FICPdiscussions%2FPython3&FolderCTID=0x01200027AD8F05966A2748B3B04C98BB5B442B&View=%7bF2C33C51-70E6-4343-B937-2C59A2568306%7d.) provide an introduction to futurize.

 To run futurize in more than one files you have to make sure that all the `.py` files you want to convert is in the same directory for e.g. `C:\example\allPythonScripts` all my scripts to be converted are in the folder `allPythonScripts`.
 Once you have collected the scripts you want to convert in a single directory, run the command `futurize –w C:\example\allPythonScripts`.